 While you’re making up your mind, I would like to share a piece of myself with you.

-About a three years ago, I was doing so much that even Sunday was spoken for.
-It wasn’t because I was spending the day in church either.
+About a handful of years ago, I was doing so much that even Sunday was spoken for.
+It wasn’t because I was necessarily attending church either.

 Believe it or no, the main company I was working with scheduled meetings on Sunday too.
 I was so “involved” that I made myself available 7 days a week!